 Starting in 2020 (January 26) the Third Sunday of the Ordinary Time (Sundays outside the major liturgical seasons of Advent, Lent, Easter) is now celebrated the Sunday of the Word of God.

 Pope Francis in his own words…

 “May the Sunday of the Word of God help his people to grow in religious and intimate familiarity with the sacred Scriptures.”

 “Saint Jerome could rightly claim: ‘Ignorance of the Scriptures is ignorance of Christ.’”

 He offers some significant suggestions in the document announcing the change at the Vatican website.

 St. Vincent de Paul would rejoice

-The word of God turned his life around He began to view the world of his day differently when he became more familiar with the Word of God in Scripture.
+The word of God turned his life around!
+He began to view the world of his day differently after absorbing the story of Jesus and the stories Jesus told.

 Food for thought